Zipliks/rmod/README.md

 * Why the app is only around 3 mb?
 It downloads everything from cloud
 * You don't really need to download the app every time game gets updated.
 Most of the times changes come to the design
 * Yes, press the "Check" button if something is broken.
 That's what it's for.
 It may or may not fix everything
+* Unfortunately we can't implement self-update system.
+Maybe later.
+Or not.

 **To do list:**
 * [x]  A lil bit recoding